egamble/accessive/README.markdown

 `get-tree-in-json` extracts multiple substrings simultaneously from a JSON in string form. `key-tree` is a map of keys, whose values are maps of keys, etc., with nils or empty maps at the leaves.
 The keys are indices, keywords or strings. `read-fn` is a fn to apply to each extracted string, e.g. `read-string` or `json/parse-string`. `read-fn` defaults to `identity`.

+`get-tree-in-json-lazy` has almost the same behavior as get-tree-in-json, but returns the tree of results immediately.
+Values in the tree are futures that are dereferenced automatically upon access.
+This potentially allows quicker access to some values extracted from very large JSONs.

+Unlike `get-tree-in-json`, `get-tree-in-json-lazy` doesn't return an incomplete tree when keys are not found in the JSON.

-A program using `get-tree-in-json` should probably call `shutdown-agents` before exiting to avoid a long timeout.
+A program using `get-tree-in-json-lazy` should probably call `shutdown-agents` before exiting to avoid a long timeout.

 ### History

+#### Version 1.0.1:

+Added `get-tree-in-json-lazy`.

 #### Version 1.0.0:

 Initial version.